merwaaan/merwaaan.github.com/_posts/2012-01-30-generating-random-terrains-value-noise.md

 Well, without surprise, the result is a bit disappointing.
 We obtain a grassy-looking terrain, far from anything we could find in real life.
 This terrain lacks two features.
 Firstly, it needs **continuity**.
-In a real landscape, we cannot find such variations (except with some [unique geological formations](http://en.wikipedia.org/wiki/Giant's_Causeway)).
+In a real landscape, we could not find such variations (except with some [unique geological formations](http://en.wikipedia.org/wiki/Giant's_Causeway)).
 There is too much height difference between neighbor vertices, it's too abrupt, not smooth enough.

 Secondly, it lacks **several levels of precision**.
 Imagine for a moment that we solved the first issue by only giving random values to